How to Dissolve an LLC Properly? (In a Few Easy Steps)

 This process can be very time-consuming; therefore, we advise you to start this task as early on during your year as possible so that there will not be a last-minute rush.

-An LLC must have an accountant registered with the relevant tax authority (e.g., IRS) to close any accounts that are still open and submit claims for refunds of taxes paid in previous years if applicable.
+An LLC must have an accountant or tax adviser registered with the relevant tax authority (e.g., Internal Revenue Service) to close any business bank accounts that are still open and submit claims for refunds of taxes paid in previous years if applicable.